TEN7-Archive/tractorbeam/README.md

 Each directory only retains a set number of files by default:
 * **daily** stores daily backups, up to the last seven days.
 * **weekly** stores weekly backups, taken once a week, up to the last 4 weeks.
-* **monthly** stores monthly backups, taken once a week, up to the last 12 months.
+* **monthly** stores monthly backups, taken once a month, up to the last 12 months.

-This reduces the overall amount of storage you require, while still providing you sufficient coverage for auditing or disaster recovery.
+This reduces the overall amount of storage required, while still providing sufficient coverage for auditing or disaster recovery.

 ## Use

-This container runs as a single-shot, and does not stay resident intentionally.
+This container runs as a single shot, and does not stay resident intentionally.
 Instead, you need to run the container regularly as part of a external scheduler.
 For Kubernetes, define a `cronjob` to run the container:

 ```yaml
 apiVersion: batch/v1beta1